 The best results are obtained when the survey is administered in a proctored situation.
 Note, however, that participation is voluntary.
 Students should be specifically informed that this is a voluntary survey.
 Please note that compulsory participation in research is a violation of the federal regulations.
+Also, some campuses may consider people under 18 to be minors.
+If this is the case on your campus, and if your CIRP sample includes students under 18, you may need to seek permission from these students' parents prior to CIRP administration.
 The following text, which describes the survey, should be included with the survey packet (if mailed) or read aloud (if administered in person):

 We ask that you complete this survey as part of a national study of higher education conducted by the American Council on Education and the University of California at Los Angeles.
 One major goal of this research is to determine what happens to students when they attend college.
 These studies are designed to help improve the quality of college education and thus may benefit future generations of college students.
-Results of your participation will also be directly beneficial to (name of your campus), since we will receive complete tabulations of your responses to compare with the responses of students nationwide.
+Results of your participation will also be directly beneficial to (name of your campus), since we will be able to compare responses from students at your campus with the responses of students nationwide.

 We ask for your name and address so that the researchers at UCLA can contact you at some later date for a follow-up study.
-We would also like your Social Security Number so we can merge your responses with other campus data to support our institutional research program.
-Of course, your responses will be used only for research purposes and will be kept in the strictest confidence.
+When asked to provide your ID Number, please provide your (identifying number this campus has chosen to collect)1, so we can merge your responses with other campus data for institutional research purposes.
+Of course, your responses will be used only for research and will be kept in the strictest confidence.
 Your participation is voluntary and will not affect your standing at (name of your campus).